 How Does Administrative Wage Garnishment Affect Student Loans?

-You’ll be given the option to establish a voluntary repayment agreement as well as to request a court hearing.
+You’ll be given the option to establish a voluntary repayment agreement and request a court hearing.

 If you don’t do either, wage garnishment will start.
-Your employer is required to comply with a wage garnishment request from the government.
+Your employer is required to comply with a government wage garnishment request.
 You’ll continue having money garnished from your paycheck until your loan is paid in full or has been removed from default.

 If you request a hearing within the 30-day window, the government isn’t allowed to take money from your paycheck until the hearing is over and a decision is made.